 2. How does the World Mosquito Program's Wolbachia method work?

-The WMP’s method works by introducing Wolbachia into Aedes aegypti mosquitoes, the primary vector of the Zika, dengue and chikungunya viruses.
+The WMP’s method works by introducing Wolbachia into Aedes aegypti mosquitoes, the primary vector of the Zika, dengue, chikungunya and yellow fever viruses.
 We release Wolbachia carrying mosquitoes in areas where these mosquito-borne viruses are endemic.
 Once our Wolbachia mosquitoes are released, they breed with wild mosquitoes.
 Over time, the percentage of mosquitoes carrying Wolbachia grows until it remains high without the need for further releases.

 Learn more about our Wolbachia method here.